dnsviz/dnsviz/README.md

 ```

-### RHEL 8/9 or CentOS Stream 8/9 -- RPM Build and Install
+### RHEL 8/9 or CentOS Stream 8/9 Notes

-To build an RPM and install it on RHEL 8 or 9 or CentOS Stream 8 or 9, use the
+DNSViz can be installed on RHEL 8 or 9 or CentOS Stream 8 or 9 from the EPEL
-following instructions.
+repository.
+Follow the instructions in this section to enable EPEL.

 *RHEL 8 and 9 only*: Enable CodeReady Linux Builder and Extra Packages for
 Enterprise Linux (EPEL) with following: